amusso01/foundry-isc/README.md

 npm run start
 ```

 Will launch browsersync and watch changes in php, scss and js files.
-Note: `Be sure to change your local dev url in src/build/config-default.json`
+Note: `Be sure to change your local dev url in src/build/config-default.json and have a local server up and running`

 ```
 npm run build